-We offer Albanian interpreters and translators with legal, medical, and specialty experience, including criminal and civil matters, conferences, employee meetings, engineering, patent cases, labor disputes, immigration, patent, copyright infringement, and more.
+Cal Interpreting & Translations (CIT) offers Albanian interpreters and translators with legal, medical and specialty experience, including criminal and civil matters, employee meetings, engineering, patent cases, labor disputes, immigration and more.

-Cal Interpreting & Translations offers comprehensive Albanian language services including interpretation, translation, and transcription, 24 hours a day, 7 days a week, worldwide.
-Our interpreters and translators have been screened, certified, provided credentials, field tested, and kept up to date with developments in both English and Albanian languages through means such as lectures, conferences, and travel.
-Cal Interpreting and Translations’ Albanian interpreters and translators possess in depth knowledge of the Albanian language, as well as of culture and history, allowing them to provide informed and complete interpretation and translation.
+Although based in Los Angeles, CIT offers comprehensive Albanian language services including interpretation, translation and transcription, 24 hours a day, 7 days a week, worldwide.
+Our interpreters and translators are native speakers who have been screened, certified, have provided credentials, field tested, and kept up to date with developments in both English and the Albanian language through means such as lectures, conferences, and travel.
+CIT’s Albanian language interpreters and translators possess in depth knowledge of the Albanian language, as well as of the culture and history of the Albanian people, allowing them to provide informed and complete interpretation and translation.

 Who Speaks Albanian?

-Different Dialects of Albanian
+Grammatical Components of Albanian